AshDevMc/phplib/README.md

 #composer

-You need to add these to you composer to install the
+You need to add these configerations to you composer.json to automaticly install the files into your project.
+I have added comments to explain how it works, feel free to edit:

     {